CurtisColwell/StrainViz/README.md

 source example.tcl
 ```

+## Colour codes

+In the .tcl file used to visualize the strain, the first two lines specify the minimum
+and maximum energy present in the molecule.
+This value is given in Hartrees.
+The most
+red bond has the maximum energy and the most green bond has the minimum energy.

 ## Fragment creation

 If there is a mistake during the run it is usually due to an error with the way the